-What Is This Thing Called Delayed Ejaculation (DE)?
+What Is Delayed Ejaculation ?

 There are many questions but not really a lot of answers out there on the net.

-So let's start with some information about the causes.
+I guess we need some information about the causes.

-First things first: many men who I've seen over the years with delayed ejaculation think there must be a physical cause for this problem.
+First things first: many men I've seen over the years with delayed ejaculation think there must be a physical cause for this problem.

 In fact, men often want to know if it's because their penis is insensitive.